Dr Luke Burns

 I am fortunate to have been recognised by the Association for Geographic Information and Times Higher Education for contributions to student education.

-- Programme Manager MSc Geographical Information Science (distance learning), launching September 2019
+- Programme Manager MSc Geographical Information Science (distance learning), launched September 2019

 - Q-Step School Representative and Executive Committee